-Raise the Stakes: The Ultimate Guide to Building Suspense in a Plot
+How to Raise the Stakes: The Ultimate Guide to Building Suspense

 4. Add a time bomb

 A race against time is always a sure bet for escalating the stakes.
-If your hero thought they had a certain amount of time, advance the deadline and set the clock ticking.
+If your hero thought they had a certain amount of time, shorten the deadline and set the clock ticking.

 Realize that it doesn’t have to be a literal clock.
 Be creative about the way you measure time.

 For example, trapping characters in a place where they’re running out of air or the tide is coming in is an inventive way to add a time clock.
 Or remember the old melodramas where someone is tied to a train track and the train’s a-coming?
-Or the victim is moved inexorably down a conveyor belt toward a large, rotating saw?

 In the movie DOA, time is measured by the minutes the hero has left to live before a fatal poison claims him.
 Death is on the line, and time is ticking down, which inevitably adds suspense to the scene.